Iowa teen’s 50-year-old cold case murder finally solved, police identify killer through DNA evidence

 FBI SAYS ZODIAC CASE REMAINS OPEN AFTER INDEPENDENT GROUP SAYS IT HAS ID'D KILLER

-Police interviewed Smith in 1971 but did not have the evidence to charge him or any other suspect.
+Police interviewed Smith in 1971 but did not have enough evidence to charge him or any other suspect.

-Recently, though, DNA technology that wasn’t available at the time of the killing allowed police to confirm that Smith was Farley’s killer.
+DNA technology unavailable at the time of Farley's killing allowed police to confirm that Smith was Farley’s killer.

-Farley’s sister, Lisa Schenzel, told Fox News that the family is relieved to have some closure, but is still angry that her killer died before justice could be served.
+Farley’s sister, Lisa Schenzel, told Fox News the family is relieved to have some closure but is still angry her killer died before justice could be served.

 CLICK HERE TO GET THE FOX NEWS APP

 "We’ve had some time to get used to the (case being solved).
 I guess we were in shock.
-Then we went through a little bit of anger I think because he was allowed to live his life without facing justice in this world," Schenzel said.
-"Maybe we [get] didn’t full justice in this world, but I’m sure that he did in the next."
+Then we went through a little bit of anger, I think, because he was allowed to live his life without facing justice in this world," Schenzel said.
+"Maybe we didn’t (get) full justice in this world, but I’m sure that he did in the next."

 The Associated Press contributed to this report.